Skip to content

 ts

 The associated DOM element whose bounding client rectangle is used for collision detection.
+Can be null if you're using a custom computeClientRect function.
 Read-only.

 accept